The article is courtesy of ParentLife magazine.

 There are many ways you can approach this study, so choose the one that works best for you and your family.
 You can study the Bible in its book order, find a chronological study plan, an intentional discipleship plan or pick a topic from the Bible and study various Scriptures that relate to that topic.
 The best solution is the one that makes you most comfortable and leads to telling your kids about Jesus.

 You don't have to be some super know-it-all about the Bible to lead your family to study God's Word.
 Many resources give helpful advice about telling Bible stories or giving additional background for passages.

-Also consider using a children's story-book Bible to help frame stories in a way your child will understand.
+Consider using a children's storybook Bible to help frame stories in a way your child will understand.
 You don't have to read it from the storybook Bible; just use the phrasing to help you tell a story in a way that's relatable for your kids.

 4. Follow up.

 Each week at church, your child most likely receives some communication that helps you know what she learned during Bible study.
 Use this resource as a starting point for re-telling and reviewing the Bible story your child learned that week.

 If the curriculum comes with a take-home page, use that page as part of your devotional time to reinforce a learning activity with which she would already be familiar.
 If your child does not bring home a take-home page, ask your child's teacher or ministry leader if something is available.

 5. Don't sweat it.

 Your kids are going to benefit from a time of togetherness and Bible study.
 I remember my dad sitting us down every night and sharing from the Bible.
 (Honestly, I can't remember what he said, but the point is, I remember the investment.)